-Rosenberg (1963) emphasised the value of specialised sub-sectors to patterns and rate of innovative activity.
+Rosenberg (1963) emphasised the value of specialised sub-sectors to patterns of innovative activity.
 In his study of the emergence and existence of the machine tool sector in the late nineteenth century in America, he noted the external economies conferred by the new sector on other industries both in production and in innovating activities.
-These external economies, had a two-fold nature.
-First, the emergence of a machine tool market meant that producers had the opportunity to search for the kind of machinery they wanted without having to incur all the costs of learning how to make the machinery themselves.
-This greatly facilitated the entry of new firms in the system and reduced the cost of machinery.
-Second, improvements in one area of mechanical engineering technology were transmitted across the industrial sector through product improvements to several manufactured capital goods that shared a common technological base, thus raising the rate of technological innovation.
-Further, the commonality of the intermediate good to a wide range of industries meant that the trajectory or direction of technological change in the economy was also affected.
+The externality in innovating activities came about because improvements in one area of mechanical engineering technology were transmitted across the industrial sector through product improvements to other capital goods and to several industrial goods that shared the common technological base.
+The commonality of the intermediate good to a wide range of industries meant that the trajectory or direction of technological change in the economy was also affected.
 Innovative activity came to possess systemic qualities and worked through a deepening of exchange and market relations within existing production filieres in the economy.
-Arora and Fosfuri (1998) observe similar benefits in the chemicals sector with the growth of Specialised Engineering Firms.
-Athreye (1998) notes the same kinds of externalities created for other firms in innovating activities through the growth of the software sector.
+Arora et al (1998) observes similar benefits in the chemicals sector with the growth of Specialised Engineering Firms.

 Where intermediate goods sectors do not emerge, or intermediate markets are poorly developed, regional economies tend to become more dependent on imports from other regions and integration externally, into wider national and international systems.
 At the firm level, additionally, there is a marked tendency for vertically integrated production and internalisation of the markets that are missing.
-Division of labour develops more within firms than across firms.
-Among earlier economists, Babbage and later Marx developed the systematic implications of increasing division of labour within the firm and the consequent increasing returns to scale that firms enjoyed as a consequence.
-More recently, transactions costs economics has shown that internalisation and vertical integration are advantaged when intermediate markets are "thin" or populated by small numbers.
-The locus of innovation in vertically integrated markets tends to be contained within firms and as a consequence of imitative entry, within particular industrial sectors.
+Division of labour develops more within firms than across firms, with the consequent increasing returns to scale that such firms may enjoy as a consequence.
+More recently, transactions costs economics has shown that internalisation and vertical integration are advantaged when intermediate markets are 'thin' or populated by small numbers of firms.
+The locus of innovation in vertically integrated markets tends to be contained within firms and due to imitative entry may at best spill over to particular industrial sectors.

-Specialisation and vertical disintegration are not frequently observed economic processes,ii and the extent of specialisation will be uneven both industrially and geographically.
-We may thus expect the incidence of specialisation to be vary between different regions.

-The extent of intermediation or specialisation is very hard to measure empirically.
-Industrial classification systems tend to lump together products that are functional substitutes and do not discriminate between the stages of production.
-Without detailed and dis-aggregated input-output tables it is indeed hard to assess the extent of intermediation.
-However, since the 1980s the mushrooming growth of the business services industry is seen by many to be an important source of productivity improvement in OECD countries and a consequence of increasing specialisation (Antonelli 1998).
+Specialisation and vertical disintegration are not frequently observed economic processes,ii and may also vary between different regions.
+Since the 1980s the mushrooming growth of the business services industry is seen by many to be an important source of productivity improvement in OECD countries and a consequence of increasing specialisation (Antonelli 1998).
 The availability of UK SIC employment data for management and business consultancy services, which are sold primarily to other firms, provides a rough (under) estimate of intermediation in the regional economy.
-We use this measure to assess the extent of intermediation in the paper.

-The UK economy shows great regional variation in the distribution of such professional and business services, and hence the local availability of intermediate services to other firms in the economy.
-In 1998, advanced 'producer services' employment as a whole (all financial, professional and business services) accounted for 23.7% of total employment in South East England, compared to only 14.8% in the Industrial Heartland.iii Wood et al (1993, 691-2) argue that the South East also offers a much greater variety of specialised intermediate business services than the Industrial Heartland.^{iv} This feature of the UK regional economy is useful as it allows us to empirically test for the influence of intermediation upon the behaviour of other firms.
+UK shows great regional variation in the distribution of such professional and business services, and hence the local availability of intermediate services to other firms in the economy.
+In 1998, advanced 'producer services' employment as a whole (all financial, professional and business services) accounted for 23.7% of total employment in South East England, compared to only 14.8% in the Industrial Heartland.iii Wood et al (1993, 691-2) argue that the South East also offers a much greater variety of specialised intermediate business services than the Industrial Heartland.iv Athreye and Keeble (2001) also show that this difference in the availability of intermediate business services between the two regions is associated with different behaviour towards technology transfer and acquisition.
+Markedly higher proportions of firms report the buying and selling of technological innovations in the South East, while vertical collaborations are more frequently reported by firms in the Industrial Heartland.